pablobernabeu/Experimental-data-simulation/README.md

 ### Purposes

 This open-source, R-based web application is suitable for educational and research purposes in experimental and quantitative sciences.
-It allows the **creation of varied data sets with specified structures, such as between-group and within-participant variables, that can be categorical or continuous.** These parameters can be set throughout the various tabs listed at the top.
-In the last tab, the dataset can be downloaded, along with the list of parameters.
-The benefits of this application include time-saving and flexibility.
+It allows the **creation of varied data sets with specified structures, such as between-group and within-participant variables, that can be categorical or continuous.** These parameters can be set throughout the various tabs from the top menu.
+In the last tab, the dataset can be downloaded.
+The benefits of this application include time-saving and flexibility in the control of parameters.

 ### :globe_with_meridians: &nbsp; The web application can be [launched here](https://pablo-bernabeu.shinyapps.io/experimental-data-simulation/).